 Scope note:

 This property associates an instance of E5 Event that triggers another instance of E5 Event with the latter.
 It identifies the interaction between events: an event can activate (trigger) other events in a target system that is in a situation of sustained tension, such as a trap or an unstable mountain slope giving way to a land slide after a rain or earthquake.
-In that sense the triggering event it is interpreted as a cause.
+In that sense the triggering event is interpreted as a cause.
+However, the association of the two events is based on their temporal proximity, with the triggering event ending when the triggered event starts.

 Examples: